Pennridge Airport: 20th century

 For a brief period in the late 1980s, a landing fee of $5-6 was charged to pilots.

+21st century

 On November 1, 2008, John McCain made a stop at Pennridge Airport during his 2008 campaign.
 About 6,000 people attended the rally.

-There are now four corporate jets based at the airport.
+There are now two corporate jets and one corporate single engine turbine aircraft based at the airport, in addition to skydiving aircraft.

-In 2018 Pennridge Development Enterprises, Inc., announced plans for a business park adjacent to the airport, including two new hangar buildings at the airport site in Perkasie, and later six more industrial manufacturing buildings on airport property located in Pekasie Borough and East Rockhill Township.
+In 2018, Pennridge Development Enterprises, Inc., announced plans for a business park adjacent to the airport, including two new hangar buildings at the airport site in Perkasie, and later six more industrial manufacturing buildings on airport property located in Pekasie Borough and East Rockhill Township.

 Facilities and aircraft

 Pennridge Airport covers an area of 270 acre at an elevation of 568 feet (173 m) above mean sea level.
 It has one runway designated 8/26 with an asphalt surface measuring 4,215 by 100 feet (1,285 x 30 m).

 For the 12-month period ending November 25, 2008, the airport had 29,635 aircraft operations, an average of 81 per day: 99% general aviation and 1% military.
 At that time there were 42 aircraft based at this airport: 86% single-engine, 12% multi-engine and 2% jet.